 - ONE - Keep wrapped tightly in plastic in a flat round disk in the fridge for 3-4 days until needed for another recipe.

 - TWO - Freeze extra pie crust in a disk wrapped tightly in plastic wrap multiple times to remain airtight and store in the freezer for 6-12 months.
-To thaw, place in the fridge for 24 hours then use as needed.
+To thaw, place in the fridge for 24 hours then roll out and use as needed.

 - THREE - Freeze in a pie shell.
-Go ahead and place it in the pie shell with crimped edges like you are going to use.
-Place in the fridge for 30 minutes to flash freeze, then wrap airtight in plastic wrap a couple of times.
+Go ahead and place it in the pie shell with crimped edges like you are going to use it.
+Place in the freezer for 30 minutes to flash freeze, then wrap airtight in plastic wrap a couple of times.
 Place back in the freezer for 6-12 months.
-When needed, place in the fridge to thaw for 24 hours then process with the recipe as directed.
+When needed, place in the fridge to thaw for 24 hours then proceed with the recipe as directed.

 I have a bonus treat for you that is totally frivolous but so delicious and fun - and a sweet memory for me.

-No need to form into any pattern, just keep it as is as you've trimmed them off, sprinkle with white sugar on top, and place in the oven at 375 for 15 minutes until slightly golden brown and flaky...then enjoy!
+No need to form into any special pattern, just keep as is as you've trimmed them off.
+Place on a baking sheet lined with parchment paper, sprinkle with white sugar on top, and place in the oven at 375 for 15 minutes until slightly golden brown and flaky...then enjoy!

 Recipe